-Related abilities would also affect the outcome of the test, such as the language used to ask the questions for example if it is English, the student’s English-language levels.
-Not counting the ability of the student to remember things (or other personality profile issues).
+Related abilities would also affect the outcome of the test, such as the language used to ask the questions.
+For example, if it is English, what are the student’s English language levels, not taking into account the ability of the student to remember things (or other personality profile issues)?

 All of these aspects influence the reliability and validity of any testing regime.

 The student is unlikely to get a hundred per cent on the test.
-They will answer questions and what they remember.
+They will answer questions based on what they remember.
 A correctly prepared student will gain marks due to their exam technique.

 The marks a student gains will be converted to grades and this is all that will be publicly available.

 –based marks for unspecified content based upon the student’s knowledge and memory recall, which in turn is based on a random selection of answers, are averaged together in order to achieve a mark and allocate a grade.